Brexit: EU, UK finally clinch 'historic' trade deal | DW | 24.12.2020

 Von der Leyen said she felt "relief" after long and exhausting negotiations.
 She added that "parting is such sweet sorrow" — a line from the Shakespeare play Romeo and Juliet.

-She quoted the American-British poet T.S Eliot: "What we call the beginning is often the end and to make an end is often the beginning."
+She quoted the American-British poet T.S Eliot: "What we call the beginning is often the end and to make an end is to make a beginning."

 "It is time to leave Brexit behind, our future is made in Europe," she said in closing.